kaminiw-spektra/Github-Advanced-Security/Labs/Lab-09.md

 ### Push events to an outside reporting function in the App.

+In this task, you will configure GitHub webhooks to send push event data to an Azure Function, enabling automated event-driven integration with external reporting tools.

 1. Open a **new InPrivate (Incognito) tab** in your browser and navigate to the Azure Portal at `https://portal.azure.com`.

    >**Note:** Please ensure you open a **new InPrivate (Incognito)** browser tab before logging into the Azure Portal to avoid session or credential conflicts.